 My Thoughts as a Mom on Seacamp!

-I had been debating on whether to put down my deposit for the 2005 Kidsseacamp in Cuarcao.
+I had been debating on whether to put down my deposit for the 2005 Kids Sea Camp in Curacao.
 We couldn’t decide whether we wanted to try a new location or take a year off.
-But after speaking with Emily at Caribbean Adventures/formerly of Kiddseacamp, and found out what a special alumini week they had planned for us “oldtimers” how could I not put in our reservations!
+But after speaking with Emily at Caribbean Adventures/formerly of Kids Sea Camp, and found out what a special alumni week they had planned for us “oldtimers” how could I not put in our reservations!

 On another note, it’s amazing what a small world we live in.
-Part of our vacation plans were to bring my older daughter, Sara along with us.
-She was certified 6 months before she was sent overseas to do a tour in Afghanistan and then Iraq, and she had never gotton to dive in the ocean yet.
-While we were waiting for her to arrive, my husband Jon overheard a diver talking about her dive buddy who was a paratrooper.
-Sara is a paratrooper in the 82nd Airborne Division, and of course it made me curious.
-I introduced myself to him, and asked where he was stationed, to make a long story short, his name was Rick MacIntosh and he and Sara had been in Ramadi, Iraq together.
+Part of our vacation plans was to bring my older daughter, Sara along with us.
+She was certified 6 months before she was sent overseas to do a tour in Afghanistan and then Iraq, and she had never gotten to dive into the ocean yet.
+While we were waiting for her to arrive, my husband, Jon overheard a diver talking about her dive buddy who was a paratrooper.
+Sara is a paratrooper in the 82nd Airborne Division, and of course, it made me curious.
+I introduced myself to him and asked where he was stationed, to make a long story short, his name was Rick MacIntosh and he and Sara had been in Ramadi, Iraq together.
 This made for quite a reunion later that week when she arrived and an interesting “you’ll never guess who I ran into while on vacation” story.
 The beautiful waters of Curacao made for a very memorable first ocean dive experience for her and she now understands why we are so hooked on Kidsseacamp!